janya0802/vsdpackaging/MODULE2.md

 # 📦 Module 2 : From wafers to package - assembly and manufacturing essentials

+# 🧪 Lecture 5- Setting The Stage - Supply Chain And Facilities

 ## 🔍 1.
 Overview of Semiconductor Supply Chain
 The semiconductor supply chain involves multiple critical stages, each contributing to the creation of the final electronic product.
 The entire process transforms a circuit idea into a packaged and tested IC ready to be deployed in commercial products.